reid-a/hpc-intro/_episodes/18-responsibility.md

 to a trivial typo in the job script.
 This is extremely frustrating!

-Most systems provide dedicated resources for testing that have short wait times to help you avoid this issue.
+Most systems provide dedicated resources for testing that have short wait times to help you avoid these kinds of issues.

 > ## Test Job Submission Scripts That Use Large Amounts of Resources
 >